franzbischoff/replace_envs/README.md

 - The input and output file can be either a `template -> definitive` or `definitive -> definitive`; this just means that the input and output may be the same file.
 The later attempts to replace, by this action, will 'fail' safely without an Error code.

+# Why use this action?

+I know there are other actions that accomplish the same objective, but:

+- This is self-contained (only needs to be preceded by actions/checkout)
+- It is plain JavaScript, few lines of code, easy to inspect and see that this action only does what it does.

 # Usage